What Does an HR Manager Do? (and How to Become One)

 Job Outlook and Growth

 For those interested in careers in HR management, this makes now a great time to get started.
-A growing demand for experienced and knowledgeable HR managers, as well as the pending retirement of some already working in the field, means there will be ample jobs available in the coming years.
+A growing demand for experienced and knowledgeable HR professionals, as well as the pending retirement of some already working in the field, means there will be ample jobs available in the coming years.

 Is a Career in HR Management Right for You?